Skip to Content

 Best Beaches in Miami

-The beach is why most people come, but not every patch of sand is created equal.
+The beach is why most people come, but not every patch of sand is created equal, which is important to know when learning how to plan a trip to Miami.

 Lummus Park Beach (South Beach) is the most iconic, with many choosing to explore South Beach.
 Blue chairs, lifeguard towers, and the pulse of Ocean Drive behind you.
 It’s fun, but almost always packed.